-If you think they will buy alcohol, don’t give them money.
+If you think they will buy alcohol, do not give them money.

 If they break the rules

 If they break the rules, make sure there are consequences.
-For example, if they don’t leave at the agreed time, go inside to collect them.
-They may be embarrassed, but they probably won't be late the next time.
+For example, if they do not leave at the agreed time, go inside to collect them.
+They may be embarrassed, but they probably will not be late the next time.